This is commentary for “Many Bothans Lived.”

 I cut a couple instances off the list.
 I also trimmed a few names from it because I didn’t even refer to some of the individuals in the story itself.
 The only ones Lort really interacts with are Sunrise, Saber, and Guardian, while the others are mentioned in passing.

-To the reader, the rest of the names are somewhat meaningless, even if they’re mentioned in the story.
-The important point is that to Lort, they mean something.
+the names are somewhat meaningless, even if they’re mentioned in the story.
+The

 The last line turns around Mon Mothma's most famous line.
 While the Rebellion focused on the fact "many Bothans died," Lort reminds us all "many Bothans lived" to make sure the Rebellion had a fighting chance.